 We must also account for all of the robust — yet compact — interfaces which people have come to rely on in their day to day lives.
 More and more people are walking around with smart phones which are, of course, capable of capturing stills or moving images.
-What’s more, users have device specific channels through which they can share this media with one another, all in real-time.
+What’s more, users have device specific channels (like Instagram and Vine) through which they can share this media with one another, all in real-time.
 While it used to be, during the medium’s infancy, that the subject would have to sit for 30 minutes (never mind the length of time that it would take to process and develop images), people can now take pictures, have an instantaneously “developed” digital image, and share that with friends all over the world in under 30 seconds.
 While the image quality is hardly professional, the iPhone 5, for example, at least has a camera with eight megapixels (and it’s been announced that the iPhone 6 will have up to 10 megapixels.)

 While it’s still unclear how photo-specific social media channels like Instagram will affect the aesthetic sophistication of photography over time, there is reason to believe that social media is, in some ways, enriching public discourse surrounding photography as both an artistic and professional practice.
 It’s been useful for artists who work in other disciplines to share and promote their work.